 2 weeks or less in New Zealand will be very rushed and you will have to choose your destinations very carefully.
 We’d also recommend visiting just one island if you’re this pressed for time.
 (And we have a 2-week South Island Itinerary all ready for you!)

 1 month allows you to be able to see a lot of the “big sites” on both the North and South Islands, as well as some places off the typical tourist path.
+(We spent about 5 weeks traveling the country and compiled our experiences into the perfect 1 month road trip itinerary.)

 6 weeks would allow you to explore some of the more remote areas of the country with a little time for relaxation.